 It is getting hot and it is going to get hotter.
 Have you had your air conditioner checked out for the hot summer months?
-If you don’t have it serviced now, you might find yourself uncomfortable and broke with a major repair.
+If you don’t have it serviced now, you might find yourself uncomfortable and broke with a major AC system repair.

 With regular maintenance you can recover most of the lost efficiency.
 Studies show that with regular maintenance, a unit will maintain up to 95% of its original efficiency.
 Savings on your monthly electric bill and the repair costs offsets the cost of a maintenance checkup.
 A maintained air conditioner will also work better at dehumidifying your home.

 A check up should include cleaning the condensing coils, checking the amp draw of the compressor, oiling the fan motors, checking belts, and checking operating pressures and temperatures against manufacturers specifications.
 Also, the coolant (Freon) in the air conditioner should be checked.
 Filters should also be changed out.